makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Throughout the day, it never felt right to bring up in conversation, though.
 Neither she nor Aiden talked about the night before, nor the upcoming Wednesday.
 It didn't feel like a closed topic, so much as something that was comfortable to wait on.

-The topic only came up again on Tuesday night, when it came to setting up logistics.
+It only came up again on Tuesday night, when it came to setting up logistics.
 It was Aiden that brought it up first.

 "Do you know what you two are doing tomorrow night?"